KubaPro010/fm95/README.md

 ## CPU Usage?

-Should run completly fine on a pi 5, right now with the preemp, on a pi 3b, its 32%
+Should run completly fine on a pi 5, right now with the preemp and rds2, on a pi 3b, its 25%

 ## Recommendations